12 Ideas to Entertain Young Children (no creativity required)posted by Andrea | 06/17/2016

 9. Ripping, Dumping, Stuffing, and Sorting:

-I won’t lie, this is basically just “making a controlled mess” and Nora loves it.
+I won’t lie, this is basically just “making a controlled mess” and kids love it.

-I give her magazines or coupon packets from the mail and let her rip them over the trash can or over a large bag.
-I’ll give her large buttons or coins or other objects that she can easily hold onto and let her sort them in muffin tins.
-I’ll give her a couple buckets or baskets and a variety of soft/small toys and just let her dump toys between containers or stuff as many items as she can into bags and boxes.
+I give them magazines or coupon packets from the mail and let them rip them over the trash can or over a large bag.
+I give them large buttons or coins or other objects that they can sort in muffin tins.
+I give them a couple buckets or baskets and a variety of soft/small toys and just let them dump toys between containers or stuff as many items as they can into bags and boxes.

 10. Send Them on “Scavenger Hunts”: